StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Added hooks to handle WP_Query calls when going to use ATUM data.
 * Allow to search by Supplier SKU when adding products to Purchase Orders or Inventory Logs.
 * Remove new ATUM's product data table when uninstalling ATUM if was set that way in Settings.
+* Added cache helper to manage cache and transients.
+* Improved overall performance with cache.
+* Added stock step to ATUM Settings when using decimals.

 **Changes**